| |

 to wavelet transforms, and useful for many manipulations that

 “sound good”.
-You can read more at Research.
+You can read more at Time-Frequency Representations.

-open source Smalltalk community.
+open source Smalltalk community for a long time.
 My contributions there include the

 port to the OS/2 Operating